symonk/symonk.github.io/_posts/2017-03-24-Selenium-Cheat-Sheet.md

 bigimg: /img/path.jpg
 published: true
 ---
 A brief outlook at selenium, what we can do with it, how we can do those things.
-Super handy for upcoming job interviews or just getting a quick refresher!
+Super handy for a quick refresher!

 Wait.......Wait................So, Waits then?
 **Implicit Waits:** Implicit waiting in selenium is when we set a particular timer in which we will look for elements, the implicit wait will live with the life of our driver, in order to set the implicit wait: